IzicTemi/End-to-End-CI-CD/README.md

 1. [Create an account](https://circleci.com/signup/?source-button=free) with circleci.com if you haven't already.
 I recommend the free tier.
 It includes 2500 credits per week which equals around 70 builds.
 This should be enough as long as you are conservative with your builds. _If you run out of credits, you can create another account and continue working._
 2. Create a new project in Circle CI using your GitHub repo.
  - Notice the `.circleci` folder.
-This is where your jobs will go.
+This is where jobs will go.
-3. Ensure a workflow starts with the jobs in your `.config` file.
+3. Ensure a workflow starts with the jobs in the `.config` file.
 If you need to take a look at some samples, Circle CI was nice enough to [give us a few](https://circleci.com/docs/2.0/sample-config).

 ### To Do